Why study policy in Pittsburgh?

 Learn more about being a graduate student at Duquesne University, including information on housing, parking, and student services, from our Graduate Admissions Web site.

 The Graduate Center for Social and Public Policy equips graduates with the analytic skills and ethical awareness needed for excellence in public-service organizations.
-The Center teaches students to resolve conflicts and social problems through policy and practice, whether local or global.
+The Center teaches students to resolve conflicts and social problems through policy and practice, whether local, state, regional, national or global.
 Its interdisciplinary faculty is committed to social justice and the human consequences of policymaking and implementation.

 Dr. Michael Weber, Graduate Dean, proposed bringing together the Departments of Political Science and Sociology to create a Graduate Center for Social and Public Policy to replace their existing M.A. programs.

 The Policy Center matriculated its first ten students.